jbossdemocentral/bpms-fuse-travel-agency-integration-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.2 - JBoss BPM Suite 6.2.0, JBoss EAP 6.4.3 and JBoss Fuse 6.2 with micro-service migration from traditional web services for Travel Agency project.

 - v1.1 - JBoss BPM Suite 6.1 and JBoss Fuse 6.2 with micro-service migration from traditional web services for Travel Agency project.

 - v1.0 - JBoss BPM Suite 6.1 and JBoss Fuse 6.1.1 with micro-service migration from traditional web services for Travel Agency project.